-- 4.6.3 Blank wall sections should not exceed the maximum lengths defined in the zoning regulations for each frontage type without relief through changes in massing and articulation.
+- 4.6.1 Minimize large segments of blank building facades and freestanding walls fronting streets, the waterfront, public plazas, and open spaces. - 4.6.2 Blank wall sections should not exceed the maximum lengths defined in the zoning regulations for each frontage type without relief through changes in massing and articulation.
 Relief should include a combination of building entries, windows, stairs, porches, awnings, architectural detailing, landscaping, murals, a change in material, color and/or plane, artistic elements, or other feature that gives the wall complex texture, depth and interest.
-See Figures 4.6.a, 4.6.b and 4.6.c. - 4.6.4 Where the total length of a freestanding wall or building exceeds 50 feet, walls should be broken up into modules no longer than 50 feet or module lengths that reflect the massing of surrounding buildings, whichever is less, by a shift in vertical plane of at least 12 inches.
+See Figures 4.6.a and 4.6.b. - 4.6.3 Where the total length of a freestanding wall or building exceeds 50 feet, walls should be broken up into modules no longer than 50 feet or module lengths that reflect the massing of surrounding buildings, whichever is less, by a shift in vertical plane of at least 12 inches. - 4.6.4 Avoid repetitive articulation.
+Excessive blank wall lengths should be accompanied by stronger and more varied architectural articulation and landscaping to intensify the level of complexity and texture to overcome such vast expanses and avoid a sense of "flatness" and monotony.
+See Figure 4.6.c.